 For the right side, unzip the zipper slightly.
 Fold the string in half.

 Place the string into the pouch, aiming to have it right at the top of the fold.

 Pin or hold in place and stitch the same as the other side.

 Turn out to the right side.
 Poke the sides and the corners out carefully with a screwdriver or something like this.

 You will notice that the pouch is not keeping it’s flat shape.
-All you need to do is iron it.
+All you need to do is to iron it!
 Place a thin cloth over the pouch to iron to avoid streaks and zipper melting.

 Done!
 I hope that was easy enough and you are now excited to make many more, adding different designs 😉

 You can make a larger pouch for make up.
-The denim ractangle will be appx 20x25cm.
+The denim rectangle will be appx 20x25cm: